Rina Sawayama: 2021–present: Hold the Girl and acting

 In April 2021, Sawayama released an updated version of her song "Chosen Family", as a duet with Elton John.
 In August 2021, Sawayama was included on Newsweek Japan "100 Japanese people respected by the world" list.
 Sawayama contributed a cover of the Metallica song "Enter Sandman" to the charity tribute album The Metallica Blacklist, released in September 2021.
 On 3 September 2021, a remix version of Lady Gaga's "Free Woman" by Clarence Clarity and Sawayama appeared on Gaga's remix album Dawn of Chromatica.

 Sawayama started working on her second studio album in 2021.
 In November 2021, she embarked on the first leg of The Dynasty Tour in support of Sawayama.
 She featured on the single "Beg for You" by Charli XCX, released on 27 January 2022 and later on "Follow Me" by Brazilian drag queen Pabllo Vittar, released on 31 March of the same year.
 On 16 May, Sawayama announced that her second studio album, Hold the Girl, would release in September 2022.
 Its lead single "This Hell" was released on 18 May.
 "Catch Me in the Air" was released as the second single from the album on 27 June.
 The title track "Hold the Girl" was released as the album's third single on 27 July.
 On 25 August, "Phantom" was released as another single from the album.
 On 12 September, the final single from the album, titled "Hurricanes", was released.

 Sawayama made her film acting debut in the fourth installment in the John Wick film series.
 The film was released in March 2023, receiving positive reviews.
 Sawayama also released the song "An Eye for An Eye", which appears in the film.
+She is expected to reprise her role in a spin-off film, for which production is scheduled for April 2026.